stock2shop/website/content/articles/understanding-online-order-fulfillment.md

 ---
 title: "understanding online order fulfillment"
-seoTitle: ""
+seoTitle: "Understanding online order fulfillment"
-titleList: "understanding online order fulfillment"
+titleList: "Understanding online order fulfillment"
 seoDescription: "Seamless order fulfillment makes your business much easier, while a complicated fulfillment process can slow everything down.
 Here's what you need to know."
 summary: "Seamless order fulfillment will make your business – and your life – much easier.
 Here’s what you need to know, and how to think through order fulfillment."
 lead: "One of the most important things to understand about e-commerce is the fulfillment process.
 Seamless fulfillment will make your business – and your life – much easier, while a complicated fulfillment process can slow everything down."